Sicily is an open-air museum! Let’s take a tour of the island, discovering the most important archeological sites.

 The view is spectacular.
 Hiking is very suggestive: you could bring a map and hike among the wonderful trails of the necropolis.
 You can get the chance to walk in a prehistoric site with thousands of rock-cut tombs overlooking the Valley of Anapo.

-At the center of the hill, there is the Anaktoron of Pantalica, a megalithic building found in the acropolis of Pantalica, in the territory of Sortino.
+In the middle of the hill, there is the Anaktoron of Pantalica, a megalithic establishment found in the acropolis of Pantalica, in the area of Sortino.

 Pantalica, Siracusa – ph.italiaways.com

 Another stop is definitely Siracusa, a UNESCO heritage site.
-Siracusa is among the largest metropolis of the ancient Greek world and was the most important city in Sicily (the island’s capital) in the Roman and Byzantine periods.
+Siracusa is among the largest metropolis of the ancient Greek world and was the most important city in Sicily and it was the capital island during the roman and byzantine time.